ConvertKit/developers-documentation/source/includes/_purchases.md

 -   `api_secret` - Your api secret key.
 -   `transaction_id` - A unique ID for the purchase
 -   `email_address` - The subscriber that the purchase belongs to
--   `products.sku` - Each product provided in the 'products' array must have a unique sku.
+-   `products.pid` - This is your identifier for a product.
+Each product provided in the 'products' array must have a unique pid.
+Variants of the same product should have the same pid.
+-   `products.lid` - Each product should have an lid that is unique to the product for this purchase.
+If you have 'line items', lid is where you would put your identifier for each line item.

 ### Optional parameters